himbriminn/cmbeam/content/projects/_index.md

 We are developing algorithms and code libraries for the calibration of the Simons Observatory (SO) which is currently being deployed in the Atacama Desert.
 Nadia Dachlythra recently wrote a [paper](/post/2023_nadias_paper/) that summarizes our efforts to calibrate the SO Small Aperture Telescopes.
 We are continung this calibration work from the University of Iceland.

-We maintain an advanced beam convolution algorithm called beamconv ([github link](https://github.com/AdriJD/beamconv)).
-The code has led to multiple publications.
+We maintain an advanced beam convolution algorithm called beamconv ([github link](https://github.com/AdriJD/beamconv)) and a large component of our work is devoted to the development of realistic optical models for mm-wavelength telescopes.
+With accurate models, we can understand how optical non-idealities limit our ability to study minute polarization signals in the cosmic microwave background.
+Our group has recently written a few papers on this topic (see [1809.05034](https://arxiv.org/abs/1809.05034), [1911.13153](https://arxiv.org/abs/1911.13153), and [2012.10437](https://arxiv.org/abs/2012.10437)).
+Our work would be classified somewhere between experiment, instrument design, and data analysis.

 In work funded by the Swedish Space Agency, we are conducting R&D development of metamaterial microwave absorbers.
 We are using state-of-the art Terahertz laser systems to design materials that absorbe 99.999% of all incoming microwave radiation.
 As part of this work, we are trying to understand how design features such chemical composition, metamaterial antireflection coatings, etc. impact the integrated reflectivity of our materials.